History of Iran; Pre-Islam & Post-Islam

 Middle Paleolithic Period (200,000 – 40,000 years ago)

-Most evidence from this period has been discovered along the Zagros mountain range.
-The Neanderthal species from the Mousterian culture roamed central Iran during the Middle Paleolithic era.
-The archeological sites from the Middle Paleolithic period include the Tamtameh Cave cave near Lake Urmia in West Azerbaijan province, and several caves in Lorestan, Gorgan, Kermanshah, and Isfahan provinces.
+Most evidence from this period has been discovered along the Zagros Mountain range.
+During the Middle Paleolithic era, the Neanderthals from the Mousterian culture roamed central Iran.
+Archeological sites from this period include the Tamtameh Cave near Lake Urmia in West Azerbaijan province and several caves in Lorestan, Gorgan, Kermanshah, and Isfahan provinces.

 Upper Paleolithic (37,000 – 13,000 years ago)